-Mr. Albright graduated from Stanford with a BA in Economics, with Honors, and subsequently graduated from the Stanford Graduate School of Business where he received his MBA.
+Albright graduated from Stanford University with a degree in economics, with honors, and earned an MBA from the Stanford Graduate School of Business.

 Mark G. Hilderbrand

 Mr. Mark Hilderbrand has been a managing director at Housatonic Partners since 2006 and has more than 16 years of experience in private equity.
 Prior to Housatonic, he was a general partner at Onset Ventures and worked at Summit Partners, where he focused on recapitalizations and buyouts of high-growth technology and services businesses.
 Earlier in his career, he worked as a management consultant at Bain & Company.
 Mr. Hilderbrand holds a BS from Boston University, an MS from Stanford University, and an MBA from the Harvard Business School.
 He led the firm’s investment in exponential media and is a director of Learner’s Digest International, LLC; Onrad, Inc; Onsite Health, Inc; QMC International, LLC; WCCT; and the Harvard Business School Alumni Association of Northern California.